JimDuggan/JimDuggan/README.md

 **Books**

 * [Exploring Operations Research with R](https://github.com/JimDuggan/explore_or) contains all the supporting material for my text book on using R for operations research.
+This also contains teaching resources for courses I teach based on the book's content.
 * [System Dynamics Modelling with R](https://github.com/JimDuggan/SDMR) contains all the supporting material for my text book on using R for system dynamics modelling.

 **Workshops**